A home office at a breakfast bar; photo courtesy Blakespot

 Many rooms have an unused corner that can be converted to a small yet efficient home office.
 Thinking out of the box, other great workspace ideas include:

 Attics and hallways with a staircase in the center.

 Furnishing Your Personal Workspace

-Simplicity is the key to making a small space work as a home office.
+Simplicity is the key to making a small space work efficiently as a home office.
 Most workstations need only the essentials to function efficiently.
 Here are 9 ideas for turning a small space at home into a great workspace for almost any kind of project.

 The ideal built-in contains a large file drawer and several smaller supply drawers.
-While a ready-made desk may fit the allotted space, a semi-custom cabinet is an affordable way to customize this home office.
+While a ready-made desk may fit the allotted space, a semi-custom cabinet is an affordable way to customize your home office.

 A Kitchen Island.
 A kitchen island can serve as a home office when no kitchen niche exists.
 It provides a great place for bill-paying, homework and computer use.